tied/aws-must-templates/README.md

          IdentityFile ~/.ssh/demo-key/demo-key

-In this example `demo-key` was defined in [suite1.yaml](suite1.yaml), allowing a ssh-connection to the instance.
+In this example, [suite1.yaml](suite1.yaml) uses parameter value `demo-key` to name the key to use in ssh connection to the instance.

-Parameters `UserKnownHostsFile` and `StrictHostKeyChecking` prevent ssh from updating your default `.ssh/known_hosts` file for the instance used in testing.
+Parameters `UserKnownHostsFile` and `StrictHostKeyChecking` prevent ssh from updating your default `.ssh/known_hosts` file with the fingerprint of the (temporary) instance used in testing.

 ### Running Test suites